 States that don’t allow online notary

-Currently, there states don’t allow online notary in 2023: Connecticut (however, the state recognizes online notarizations that are legally performed by notaries in other states), California (does not allow any kind of remote online notarization services at this time), Delaware (however, there is currently nothing in Delaware statutes that prohibits an individual or business from using a remote notary from states who permit remote notarization), District Of Columbia (does not allow any kind of remote online notarization services at this time), and Georgia (temporarily authorized remote online notarization services, however this authorization has expired), and North Carolina (however, state regulations do not prohibit online notarizations conducted by notaries commissioned in other states).
+Currently, there states don’t allow online notary: Delaware (however, there is currently nothing in Delaware statutes that prohibits an individual or business from using a remote notary from states who permit remote notarization), District Of Columbia (does not allow any kind of remote online notarization services at this time), Georgia (temporarily authorized remote online notarization services, however this authorization has expired), and North Carolina (however, state regulations do not prohibit online notarizations conducted by notaries commissioned in other states).